 Where all the closeted republicans and law-makers who looked forward to their bi-annual trips to the state capital will go now is anyone’s guess – but I sense a business opportunity for a new gay bathhouse in Austin TX!

-Or as an alternative to the non-existent gay bathhouse in Austin there is always The Homestead at 3218 – a gay/bisexual men’s clothing-optional retreat a two-hour drive north or the popular clothing-optional park, Hippie Hollow, an essential part of the Austin gay scene where many gay men meet for discreet cruising, sunning, and all types of fun.
+Or as an alternative to the non-existent gay bathhouse in Austin, there is always The Homestead at 3218 – a gay/bisexual men’s clothing-optional retreat a two-hour drive north.
+Or you could try the popular clothing-optional park, Hippie Hollow, an essential part of the Austin gay scene where many gay men meet for discreet cruising, sunning, and all types of fun.